 The employees were fighting for both the lost contributions, as well as the loss of opportunity and profits that the employees could have gained from that money.

-After proceedings took place, the responsible director was liable for $230,000 and the company spent $90,000 on defence costs.
+After proceedings took place, the responsible director was liable for $230,000 and the company spent $90,000 on defense costs.

 The company in question has 45 employees and annual revenue of $3 million.
 However, they don’t have Management Liability insurance.